Developer Preview release

 - Only the Android version of the GHA is supported.

 The following terms are used throughout this documentation:

-border router — A Google Hub that implements a general-purpose Thread Border Router for Thread-enabled devices.
+- A hub that implements a general-purpose Thread Border Router for Thread-enabled devices.

 In order to fully integrate a Matter-enabled device with the Google Home ecosystem, a developer must have:

-- A Nest Hub (2nd gen) to serve as both a Border Router for Thread-enabled devices and as a local fulfillment path for routing Smart Home intents.
+- A Google hub with Thread support to serve as both a Border Router for Thread-enabled devices and as a local fulfillment path for routing Smart Home intents.

 - A mobile device (test phone) that meets the minimum requirements: